ch3repatz/ch3repatz.github.io/_posts/2016-08-28-lldb-console-suxx.md

 I get a stuck LLDB :( WTF?

-If I use `SBProcess::Continue()` from a Python script which use LLDB and run as a standalone script (not as a command in LLDB console), everything works ok for me.
+If I use `SBProcess::Continue()` from a Python script running as a standalone script (not as a command in LLDB console), everything works ok for me.

 Such idiotic bugs make development of [XLLDB project](https://github.com/ch3repatz/xlldb) more complex that I expected.